 ~ Do you have a wedding chapel? ~

-At this time, we do not have our own facility in which to provide wedding services.
+We do not operate our own facility in which to provide wedding services.
 We are happy to recommend many beautiful places

 - and will travel to the location of your choice.

 For some of our favorite spots, please visit our Locations page.